 The organization receives funding from various government agencies based on specific budgeted program needs and allocates certain expenditures to the various programs.
 In many cases the funding agency has the right to review accounting records to ensure compliance with the terms and conditions of their funding agreements.
 At this time, no estimate of the requirements, if any, to reimburse the agencies can be made.
 Management feels that their allocations of expenditures are fair and accurate in the circumstances.

 11. COMPARATIVE FIGURES

-Certain comparative figures for 2008 have been reclassified to conform to current year presentation.
+Certain comparative figures have been restated to conform to current year presentation.